o0ashley920o/money-making-apps/README.md

 * Analytics and export features
 * Modern tech stack (React/Next.js frontend suggested)
 * To be pushed to GitHub pages for deployment

+Create me an app and website to run through Docker, be hosted on GitHub pages, use react and vue framework as well as having a database connected on supabase.

+The site will list apps which will show some of the following information and data:
+- Online surveys
+- Signups and rewards
+- Learn and earn quizzes
+- Crypto and NFT gaming
+- Earning evidence
+- Discounts and coupons
+- Referral links
+- Tips and tricks

+There is also to be a members area where they can add apps they are interested in to a Wishlist as well as signing up from the list.